t79homasdw/woodgrove-infrastructure/README.md

   - The **WEBSITE_LOAD_CERTIFICATES** setting is set to `*` or the thumbprint of the certificate.
   - the **WEBSITE_LOAD_USER_PROFILE** setting is set to `1`.
 - If a web application backup fails,
-  - Confirm the **SAS secret** in KV is valid
+  - Confirm the **SAS secret** in the Key Vault is valid
-  - Confirm the logic rotated the key
+  - Confirm the logic deployed properly rotated the key
   - Also check the Storage RBAC permissions for each web app.
-- For CIAM cert upload,
+- For CIAM certificate uploads
   - verify both tenant logins and `az ad app credential reset --cert` permissions.
     - **Note**: this requires a Windows host with PowerShell 5.1.
-(Linux, MacOS, and Powershell 6.x and higher are not supported for this step.)
+    - Linux, MacOS, and Powershell 6.x and higher are not supported for this step.

 ## Contributing
 - PRs welcome